Howard Bretherton

-Howard Bretherton (13 February 1890, in Tacoma, Washington – 12 April 1969, in San Diego, California) was an American film director, film editor, and the father of film editor David Bretherton.
+Howard Bretherton (13 February 1890, in Tacoma, Washington – 12 April 1969, in San Diego, California) was an American film director and film editor.

 Career

 He began his career as a propman and then became a film editor during the early 1920s for MGM.
 He directed his first film, While London Sleeps, in 1926, and thereafter spent more than three decades working mostly as a film director.
 Of the roughly 100 pictures he directed, most of them were westerns and action/adventure films.
 The final film he directed was Night Raiders in 1952.
 Afterwards, he occasionally worked as a director in television through 1958.